-Jastric-emptying scintigraphy continues to evolve with more standardization of imaging protocols (1).
-Currently, solidmeal, gastric-emptying scintigraphy is most commonly ordered to assess patient symptoms of upper gastrointestinal dyspepsia when gastroparesis is suspected as a cause of a patient's symptoms.
-Scintigraphic gastrointestinal transit studies have been expanded to involve the ingestion of a radiolabeled solid, liquid, or combined solid and liquid meal.
-The liquid phase is used to measure both liquid gastric empting and small bowel and colon transit.
-A recent practice guideline has been adopted by the Society of Nuclear Medicine and Molecular Imaging (SNMMI) together with the European Association of Nuclear Medicine (EANM), which expands gastric-emptying scintigraphy to include measurement of both small bowel and colon transit (2,3).
+Gastric emptying scintigraphy continues to evolve with more standardization of imaging protocols (1).
+Currently solid-meal, gastric emptying scintigraphy is most commonly ordered to assess patient symptoms of upper gastrointestinal dyspepsia when gastroparesis is suspected as a cause of a patient's symptoms.
+Scintigraphic gastrointestinal transit studies have been expanded to involve the ingestion of a radiolabeled solid, liquid or combined solid and liquid meal.
+The liquid phase is used to measure both liquid gastric empting as well as small bowel and colon transit.
+A recent practice guidelines has been adopted by the Society of Nuclear Medicine and Molecular Imaging(SNMMI) together with the European Association of Nuclear Medicine(EANM) which expands gastric emptying scintigraphy to include measurement of both small bowel and colon transit (2,3).

-Effective, January 1, 2016, 2 new current procedural terminology codes, 78265 and 78266, became available to report gastric-emptying scintigraphy with small bowel and colon transit studies.
-Therefore, studies of the motility of the entire gastrointestinal tract (stomach, small bowel, and colon) in which the small bowel alone or small bowel and colon transit are continuations of the gastric-emptying scintigraphy study can now be performed.
+Effective, January 1, 2016, two new Current Procedural Teminology (CPT) codes 78265 and 78266 became available to report gastric emptying scintigraphy with small bowel and colon transit studies.
+Therefore studies of the motility of the entire gastrointestinal tract (stomach, small bowel and colon) can now be performed where the small-bowel alone or small bowel and colon transit are continuations of the gastric emptying scintigraphy study.

-The current SNMMI EANM Practice Guideline on gastrointestinal transit indicates that the mean of total abdominal counts from 7 individual time points from 0 up to 360 min should be used to define the total abdominal counts available to fill the terminal ileum and colon when quantifying small bowel and colon transit studies (3).
-This recommendation was based on early studies using older γ-cameras in which there was concern for potential nonuniform counting rates from the photomultiplier tubes and that there could be significant variability in the measurement of total abdominal counts due to variable bowel geometry and depth-related attenuation of counts over the multiple imaging time points.
+The current SNMMI EANM Practice Guideline on Gastrointestinal Transit indicates that the mean of total abdominal counts from seven individual time points from 0 minutes up to 360 min should be used to define the total abdominal counts available to fill the terminal ileum and colon when quantifying small bowel and colon transit studies (3).
+This recommendation was based on early studies using older gamma cameras where there was concern for potential non uniform count rates from the photomultiplier tubes and that there could be significant variability in the measurement of total abdominal counts due to variable bowel geometry and depth related attenuation of counts over the multiple imaging time points.